robjg-1234/corporateCupid/README.md

-# corporateCupid
+# Corporate Cupid

-Version control for the corporate cupid game
+The GitHub page for the source code of Corporate Cupid.